jochu/swank-clojure/README.md

 ## License

-Copyright (C) 2008-2009 Jeffrey Chu, Phil Hagelberg
+Copyright (C) 2008-2010 Jeffrey Chu, Phil Hagelberg, Hugo Duncan, and contributors

 This file is licensed under the terms of the GNU General Public License as distributed with Emacs (press C-h C-c to view it).